MicrosoftDocs/azure-docs/articles/storage/common/shared-key-authorization-prevent.md

 ### Configure the Azure Policy for Shared Key access in audit mode

-Azure Policy **Storage accounts should prevent shared key access** prevents enabling Shared Key authorization on existing storage accounts and creating new storage accounts with it enabled.
+Azure Policy **Storage accounts should prevent shared key access** prevents enabling Shared Key access on existing storage accounts and creating new storage accounts with it enabled.

 For more information about the built-in policy, see **Storage accounts should prevent shared key access** in [List of built-in policy definitions](../../governance/policy/samples/built-in-policies.md#storage).